 Our environmental management practices are aligned to the ISO14001 Environmental Management System standard, and provide a consistent framework across our business.
 We implement environmental management practices in each region giving due regard to differences in regulatory requirements and operating practices.

-Our Group Regulatory, Compliance and Operational Risk Committee is responsible for providing governance related to our Environmental Agenda.
-Environmental sustainability is a core part of our business supported by environmental specialists working in our Risk, Corporate Responsibility, Capital Markets & Advisory, Specialised Finance, Agribusiness, Equipment Finance, Property and Procurement functions.
+Environmental sustainability is a core part of our business supported by environmental specialists working in our Risk, Social Impact, Sustainable Finance, Hybrids and Equity Capital Markets, Specialised Finance, Agribusiness, Equipment Finance, Property and Procurement functions.

 Environmental sustainability requirements are also embedded into our policies, standards and management frameworks, including our building design and operating standards, and our risk management framework.